Change search

 Faculty of Medicine and Health, School of Health Sciences, Örebro University, Örebro, Sweden.

-Tensions in learning professional identities - nursing students' narratives and participation in practical skills during their clinical practice: An ethnographic study2017In: BMC Nursing, ISSN 1472-6955, E-ISSN 1472-6955, Vol. 16, no 1, article id 48Article in journal (Refereed)
+Tensions in learning professional identities - nursing students' narratives and participation in practical skills during their clinical practice: An ethnographic study2017In: BMC Nursing, E-ISSN 1472-6955, Vol. 16, no 1, article id 48Article in journal (Refereed)

 Abstract [en]